Black or African American

 Families were recruited from WIC program sites in and around Pittsburgh, Pennsylvania (37 percent of sample); Eugene, Oregon (37 percent of sample); and Charlottesville, Virginia (26 percent of sample).

-Navigate to model page for more information about the home visiting model.
+Note: Navigate to the model page for more information about the home visiting model.
+See the source manuscript for more information about how the model was implemented in this study.

 Families in the comparison group received the Family Check-Up intervention’s comprehensive assessment but did not receive any other interventions or services.